 Internal control is efficient when it is continuous, integrated as part of operations, and ensures sufficiently that business targets are met.
 For internal control to remain efficient, it is important that management identifies the risks related to achieving targets and control measures are targeted based on risk.

 The Board of Directors and the President and CEO are responsible for organising internal control.
-The management of each division, company and unit is responsible for taking care that efficient and effective control procedures are in place.
-The next year's focus areas in risk management and control are discussed in annual risk management and control discussions conducted with the Group and division managements.
-Every Kesko employee is obliged to comply with the K Code of Conduct and Kesko's policies, principles and work-related instructions, and to report any defects they identify to their manager.
+The management of each division, company and unit is responsible for developing, implementing and maintaining an efficient and functional internal control system in their area of responsibility.
+The management is responsible for extending control also to outsourced services.
+Everyone working at Kesko is obliged to comply with the K Code of Conduct and Kesko's policies, principles and work-related instructions, and to report any defects they identify to their manager.
 People can also use the SpeakUp channel to inform the Company of suspected breaches of law or internal misconduct.

-Kesko's common functions guide and support the divisions and subsidiaries with policies, principles and guidelines pertaining to their respective responsibility areas.
-Kesko Group's internal audit function assesses and verifies the effectiveness and efficiency of Kesko's internal control, reports on it to the President and CEO and the Audit Committee of Kesko Corporations' Board of Directors and assists management and the Kesko companies in the development of the internal control system.
+Kesko's common operations guide and support the divisions, companies and units with policies, principles and instructions pertaining to their respective areas of responsibility.
+Kesko Group's internal audit function assesses and verifies the effectiveness and efficiency of Kesko's internal control, reports on it to the President and CEO and the Audit Committee of Kesko Corporations' Board of Directors, and assists management and Kesko's units in the development of the internal control system.